 5. Emergency Templates

 Having a last minute insertion or request for change in template is a common problem faced by the email marketers.
-This not only leads to the entire strategy getting messed up, but can also end up being a colossal waste of time.
+This not only leads to the entire strategy getting messed up but can also end up being a colossal waste of time.

 The best way to prevent such a situation from ever occurring is to develop a versatile template that adheres to very specific restrictions, yet allows for maximum design and content flexibility.

-The whole point is to have a backup template that can be sophisticated and personalized, by just adding a couple of images and changing a bit of the design assets.
+The whole point is to have a backup template that can be sophisticated and personalized by just adding a couple of images and changing a bit of the design assets.

 6. Set Personal Time Buffers

 Another common mistake that many email marketers do is not set buffers in their time, causing them to have to deal with impossible deadlines and crazy requests.
-The worst part is that the number of last-minute requests often seems to double as the festive or peak season approaches, and they all have to be done or it will really be bad for business.
+The worst part is that the number of last-minute requests often seems to double as the festive or peak season approaches, and they all have to be done, or it will really be bad for business.

-Creating a bandwidth of time buffers will help you stay on track as well as give you a realistic idea of the amount of time it will take to deliver on your services.
+Creating a bandwidth of time buffers will help you stay on track as well as give you a realistic idea of the amount of time it will take to deliver your services.
 Creating a time buffer for your schedule will also help you better manage all those ad hoc requests.

 7. Gantt Chart

-The holiday season is a time when random people who you might have never met before, come up to you and tell you that you need to make a last-minute change because of some random life-altering rationale.
+The holiday season is a time when random people who you might have never met before come up to you and tell you that you need to make a last-minute change because of some random life-altering rationale.

-When it comes to holiday season email marketing, timing is critical and preparing yourself and your site well in advance will go a long way in streamlining the process of incorporating last minute email campaign changes.
+When it comes to holiday season email marketing, timing is critical, and preparing yourself and your site well in advance will go a long way in streamlining the process of incorporating last-minute email campaign changes.

 Other Data Improvements

-Email Verification – Routinely verifying your email data base will help your business Identify spammers or any email leeches that could bog down your campaign.
+Email Verification – Routinely verifying your email database will help your business Identify spammers or any email leeches that could bog down your campaign.

 Change of Address – Data mining reports have indicated that email addresses can have a churn rate of nearly 20 percent annually, which means that routinely executing an email change of address will help you pick out addresses of all the new subscribers on your marketing list.

 Data Enhancement – You can effectively enhance your program by adding new data to fill in any gaps that might exist in your current database.
-Alternately, you could enable customer segmentation that is based on fresh subscriber data, including personalized birthday and anniversary notification emails.
+Alternatively, you could enable customer segmentation that is based on fresh subscriber data, including personalized birthday and anniversary notification emails.